Yukekbyte/Yukekbyte.github.io/README.md

 # Maze Generator and Pathfinding visualizer.

 This is a HTML/CSS/Javascript project to visualize the most popular or well-known algoithms that can be used to generate mazes and solve those mazes.
-Originally the idea was to only make the maze generation algorihtms but I got side tracked a bit and ended up writing pathfinding algorihtms aswell...
+Originally the idea was to only make the maze generation algorihtms but I got side tracked a bit and ended up writing some pathfinding algorithms aswell...
 That is why the code of the pathfinding algorithms is not commented well (not that the rest of the project is) and contains a lot of reduntant copied code.

 I got the idea to make this visualizer from https://github.com/clementmihailescu/Pathfinding-Visualizer but I tried to make an original spin-off and